MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-command-line.md

 3. Change to the directory to which you mounted or unpacked the installer (for example, /tmp/MRS90HADOOP if you unpacked the tar.gz file):
 		[username] $ `cd /tmp`
 		[username tmp] $ `cd MRS90HADOOP`
-4. Run the script with the **-p** parameter, specifying the Hadoop component:
+4. Run the script with the **-p** parameter, specifying the Hadoop component.
+Optionally, add the pretrained machine learning models:
-		[username tmp MRS90HADOOP] $ `sudo bash install.sh -p`
+		[username tmp MRS90HADOOP] $ `sudo bash install.sh -p -m`
 5. When prompted to accept the license terms for Microsoft R Open, click Enter to read the EULA, click **q** when you are finished reading, and then click **y** to accept the terms.
-6. Repeat to accept license terms for Microsoft R Server.
+6. Repeat the key sequence to accept license terms for Microsoft R Server.
 7. Installer output shows the packages and location of the log file.

 <a name="unattended"></a>